 It wasn't until around 2015 that I ran into Palmateer at the Home Depot in Aurora, Ontario.
 "What are you building and oh, you were my influence to play net", I said.
 I never asked if he remembers the disturbance.

 I've held this card since when it was released and just had it graded in April 2021.
-I'm going to keep it safe in my personal collection and the NFT in my blockchain wallet for the memories and proof of ownership.
-You can see the public view of the NFT in our gallery or through this link.
+I'm going to keep it safe in my personal collection and the digital twin NFT in my token wallet for the memories and proof of ownership.
+You can see the NFT on OpenSea and the NFT Certificate on the Verisart dashboard.

 The other rookie card: